lski/webpack-babel-typescript-react-template/Readme.md

 ### Code Splitting

-Code splitting is supported, however there is no default router included as its easy to add one 'as and when' you need one.
+Code splitting is supported, as this project is based on webpack, however there is no default router included as its easy to add one 'as and when' you need one.
 And code splitting should just 'work'.

 ### .env

 An optional `.env` file is supported, however the default implementation is to restrict environment variables available in the react application to values beginning with `REACT_APP_` to reduce the chance of exposing sensitive information by mistake.

-_**NB:** There are guides for switching the tech as well._

 ## Setup

-- Fork (or clone) the repo

-  _If clone please remember to change the remote `origin`._
+- Fork (or clone) the repo _(If clone please remember to change the remote `origin`)._

 - Run the following to find out the packages that need updating.